vlcinsky/pytest_xfiles/README.rst

 pytest fixture "xfiles"
 =======================

-Each test function deserves a companion - a small or large (YAML, JSON or other) file siting beside.
+Each test function deserves a companion - a small or large (YAML, JSON or other) file sitting beside.

 Providing such data can be as simple as::